Guided Trips

 Oman

-I first visited Oman in November 2018, and have now led trips to this amazing country in the Middle East.
-The scenery, culture and bird life, is varied and spectacular.
-I usually lead 12-14 night trips in late October / November, using variations of a classic route that takes in the best birding Oman has to offer.
+I first visited Oman in November 2018, and have now visited this amazing country in the Middle East a total of seven times, leading six different tours to the end of 2024.
+The scenery, culture and bird life is varied and spectacular.
+I usually lead 12-13 night trips in late October to December, using variations of a classic route that takes in the best birding Oman has to offer.
 Trips can produce over 200 species including a number of very special birds.
 Bespoke trips can be put together on request.

 Trips usually start in northern Oman, which is dominated by the Hajar Mountains in the north where Jebel Shams tops out at an impressive 3,009m.
 The birds of the north have an Indian Subcontinent feel, with species such as Indian Roller, Indian Pond Heron, Purple Sunbird and Red-wattled Lapwing.
-One of the target species in the north is the recently discovered Omani Owl, which inhabits remote wadis in the Hajar Mountains and is extremely difficult to hear, let alone see!
+One of the target species in the north is the recently discovered Omani Owl, which inhabits remote wadis in the Hajar Mountains and is extremely difficult to hear, let alone see.
+After 5 trips with no sightings, we have now seen Omani Owl on 3 consecutive trips!

 Salalah is the base for around five days of our trip, and the area abounds with fantastic landscapes and birds including those from Africa that reach the northern edge of their range.
-There are too many species to list, but top targets include Grey Hypocolius, Nile Valley Sunbird, Yemen Serin, Arabian Scops Owl and the much sought after Arabian Golden-winged Grosbeak.
+There are too many species to list, but top targets include Grey Hypocolius, Nile Valley Sunbird, Yemen Serin, Arabian Scops Owl, Desert Owl and the much sought after (and difficult to see) Arabian Golden-winged Grosbeak.

-Before taking the coast road north we take a pelagic trip from Mirbat, not venturing far from land, with target birds including Jouanin’s Petrel, Persian Shearwater, Flesh-footed Shearwater, and Masked Booby.
+Whilst in the south we take a pelagic trip from Mirbat, not venturing far from land, with target birds including Jouanin’s Petrel, Persian Shearwater, Flesh-footed Shearwater, and Masked Booby.
 Cetaceans are also a distinct possibility and have included incredible encounters with Sperm Whale in the past.

-Heading north along the coast the destination is the incredible Barr al Hikman, an intertidal mecca that is home to over a million wintering shorebirds.
-The key target is the tricky to locate Great Knot, and we should encounter Crab-lover, sand plovers, and Broad-billed Sandpiper.
+Heading back north the main destination is the incredible Barr al Hikman, an intertidal mecca that is home to over a million wintering shorebirds.
+The key targets are the rarely seen Collared Kingfisher and Oriental White-eye, the tricky to locate Great Knot, and we should also encounter Crab-plover and Broad-billed Sandpiper.

 All in all Oman is a fabulous birding destination, one definitely to have on the must-do list.